michaeljclark/ethical_hashmap/README.md

 and typical use cases including C++11 _for-loop_.

-There is currently no equivalent to `linkedhashmap` in the STL so it is perhaps somewhat of an `ordered_map` implementation, although _insert_ currently always appends.
+There is currently no equivalent to `linkedhashmap` in the STL so it is perhaps somewhat like an `ordered_map` that uses the _pos_ iterator hint in the first argument of _insert_ to set the position of a new value inserted into the linked list, while _find_ uses the hashed key index to locate _key value pairs_ in the hash table.

 ## Design